Some links in this post may be affiliate links

 Pro tip: Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and minimize pests infestations.

-Overwatering: Do not water on a schedule.
-Water only when the top 2-3 inches of soil dry.
+Inconsistent watering: Do not water on a schedule; water when the top 2-3 inches of soil dry and do not allow the soil to dry out completely.

 Soggy soil: Use a loose, bulky, potting soil and a pot with adequate drainage holes or slits.